jwats164/Team3Project/Team-Assignments.md

 ## Heriberto Contreras
 [https://github.com/jwats164/Team3Project/blob/main/Heriberto-Contreras_Resume.md]

 Heriberto will assist in requirement set up, and coding the backend framework.
-Insuring proper implementation will also be a top priority for this team member.
+Ensuring proper implementation will also be a top priority for this team member.